-Mosquitoes have the ability to sense our presence more ways than one.
+Mosquitoes have the ability to sense our presence in more ways than one.
 That gives them the incredible ability to evade all our murderous intents and swiftly sway around fatal swats.
 Their buzzing wings and annoying presence can wake even the soundest of sleepers.

 Appearance and Characteristics

 Mosquitoes are in the same group as common house flies - Diptera.
-As of such, they have a single pair of wings, narrow, oval body, long thin legs and head with a prominent proboscis.
+As such, they have a single pair of wings, a narrow, oval body, long thin legs and a head with a prominent proboscis.
 Their average lifespan in the wild is somewhere between 2 weeks to 6 months.
 Adult mosquitoes size range between 0.3 and 2 cm.

 A mosquito can develop from an egg to an adult in a matter of 10 to 14 days.